The Father's Will for His Children

 "Listen carefully, Beware of an excessive desire for things of this world, because a person is more than his possessions.
 Then he said: A certain rich man's field produced a great crop, and he said to himself, I have so much in my barns that I don't have room to store it, so I'll tear down my barns and build larger ones in which to put all that I get.
 And I will stop working because I have more than enough to last me many years, and now I will just eat, drink and enjoy a leisure life.
 But God said to him, You fool, tonight you will die, now who will possess the things that you worked for?
 So is the person that stores treasure for himself and is not rich toward God" (Lk.12:15-21 Para.).

-No one can take physical possessions into the Father's spiritual dimension of existence.
+No one can take physical possessions into God the Father's spirit realm.
 The only things that a child of God can take with them into the Father's family and kingdom is spiritual knowledge, understanding, and character that is acquired during this physical life:

 The Father wants to give a person he has called to salvation entry into his kingdom; however, he can only do this if the person he has called will make the fulfilling of his purpose for their existence the first priority in their life.
 The scriptures clearly show that there is nothing else one can accomplish during this life that is more important than fulfilling the Father's purpose for their life.